ismnoiet/nodeschool-workshops-manager/README.md

  nsworkshops --search javascript --installed  //search for an installed workshop called 'javascript'
 ```
 ```
- nsworkshops --search js  --notinstalled //to list all workshops that contains js and are not aleardy installed`
+ nsworkshops --search js  --notinstalled //list all workshops that contains js and are not aleardy installed`
 ```

 #### Install workshops